mnipper/AndroidSurvey/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

 New question types are especially welcome!
-See the wiki for instructions.
+See this [wiki page](https://github.com/mnipper/AndroidSurvey.wiki.git) for instructions.